libsese/sese/CONTRIBUTING.md

 This part of the specification applies to core project administrators and needs to be strictly followed:

-1. Change the project version number, modify `CMakeLists.txt` and `vcpkg.json`, tag the commit, and it will automatically trigger `update_portfile.py` and perform pre-release testing.
+1. ~~Change the project version number, modify `CMakeLists.txt` and `vcpkg.json`~~, uses the `scripts/update_versions.py` to update all version fields at one time , tag the commit, and it will automatically trigger `update_portfile.py` and perform pre-release testing.
 2. Failure of the test will terminate the release.
 At this time, name the new tag following the `alpha.$(n + 1)` format.
 For official releases, increase the patch number or withdraw the current version.
 3. Tags containing `beta` or `alpha` will not be set as the final version.
 4. Maintaining a new version (if necessary, mostly rolling release) requires creating a new branch.
 The branch name format is as follows `release-$(version)`, and administrators need to manually release it.